DID-Linked Resources

 DID-Linked Resources are digital files that can be retrieved and referenced using a persistent and unique DID URL.

-This specification defines common requirements, algorithms including their request formats and response formats, architectural options, and various considerations for how DID-Linked Resources SHOULD act as persistent identifiers for referencing and retrieving digital Resources (such as data schemas, status lists, trust registries, governance documents, or policy definitions).
+This specification defines common requirements, patterns, algorithms including their request formats and response formats, architectural options, and various considerations for how DID-Linked Resources SHOULD act as persistent identifiers for referencing and retrieving digital Resources (such as data schemas, status lists, trust registries, governance documents, or policy definitions).
 This specification complements the DID Resolution Specification, including its patterns and algorithms for DID URL resolution and dereferencing.

 By using DID URLs which remain conformant with W3C Decentralized Identifiers (DIDs) v1.0 Recommendation [DID-CORE] and the DID Resolution Specification, existing DID Resolvers will be able to dereference these DID URLs to retrieve the identified resources using the DID URL query syntax in this specification.